AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Discussion

 \subsection{Physical Validity and Pipeline Consistency}

-A necessary condition for any simulation automation framework is that it produces physically correct results.
-AutoMOOSE provides two independent quantitative checks of physical validity, both derived directly from the temperature sweep.
+A necessary condition for any simulation automation framework is that it produces physically correct results, and not merely syntactically valid inputs.
+AutoMOOSE establishes this at several complementary levels of stringency.

-The first is the recovery of grain coarsening kinetics consistent with Burke--Turnbull theory~\cite{burke1952recrystallization}.
-The pipeline recovers $R^2 = 0.90$--$0.95$ at $T \geq 600$\,K (Table~\ref{tab:kinetics}) without any user guidance on the fitting procedure, confirming that the agent-generated input files correctly implement the GBEvolution free energy and that $f_5$ correctly identifies the appropriate functional form.
+At the level of aggregate capability, the 25-task benchmark (Section~\ref{sec:benchmark_results}) shows that the agent generates valid input for every task and produces fully credible runs --- passing quantitative Burke--Turnbull kinetics and surviving independent Skeptic falsification --- in 15 of 25, with failures confined to two diagnosable generator defects rather than scattered across regimes.
+The Skeptic's falsification battery (Section~\ref{sec:skeptic}) is what makes this a test of physical correctness rather than mere execution: completed runs that violate the physics are flagged, not reported.

-The second is the Arrhenius consistency test (Section~\ref{sec:arrhenius}).
-The activation energy $Q_\mathrm{fit} = 0.296$\,eV extracted from $\{\tilde{k}(T_i)\}$ via Eq.~\eqref{eq:arrhenius_fit} recovers the user-specified value $Q = 0.23$\,eV to within $28.7$\% (Table~\ref{tab:arrhenius}).
-This end-to-end consistency check --- from user-specified physical parameters through the phase-field parameter bridge, through MOOSE finite-element execution, through macroscopic kinetics extraction --- validates the correctness of the full pipeline without any intermediate human verification.
-The residual error is attributable to finite-size effects in the 15-grain system rather than agent errors, and would be reduced by larger system sizes readily configurable in the plugin presets.
-To our knowledge, no prior LLM-based simulation assistant provides this level of quantitative self-verification.
+At the level of quantitative physics, the ensemble campaign (Section~\ref{sec:arrhenius}) recovers the input activation energy to within $1\%$ ($Q_\infty = 0.228$\,eV against $0.230$\,eV) once finite-size bias is removed across system sizes.
+The single-seed worked example --- $Q_\mathrm{fit} = 0.296$\,eV, an end-to-end consistency check from user-specified parameters through the phase-field bridge, MOOSE execution, and macroscopic kinetics extraction (Table~\ref{tab:arrhenius}) --- illustrates the pipeline transparently; its residual offset is the expected finite-size effect in a 15-grain system, resolved by the ensemble, not an agent error.

+Finally, generalization is established on a second, conserved-dynamics domain: the Fe--Cr spinodal run satisfies the exact mass-conservation and free-energy-dissipation laws to a stated tolerance and separates toward the equilibrium tie-line (Section~\ref{sec:spinodal_results}).
+To our knowledge, no prior LLM-based simulation assistant provides this combination of pre-registered benchmarking, physics-grounded falsification, and exact-conservation verification across two distinct phase-field domains.